 Ferdinand VI commissioned this building to the architect Marquet with the aim of housing the Stables and the Carriage House of the Queen Mother Elisabeth Farnese, as well as rooms for the service.

 It is an example of late Baroque architecture, close to neoclassiscm.
-This large building occupies the entire block.
+The large building the audioguide shows us occupies the entire block.
 Its façade has large openings arranged symmetrically in height.
 The interior is organised around two clearly differentiated patios, functionally and formally.
 After a fire, it was rebuilt by Isidro Gonzalez Velazquez, and the Queen Maria Christina destined it to an orphanage for the Infantry.
 In 1993, it was inaugurated as a Cultural Centre.

 18. The City

-When walking through the streets of Aranjuez, the monuments have to be interpreted in the regularity and homogeneity of the complex, and not valued for their singularity and greatness from an isolated point of view.
+When walking through the streets of Aranjuez with the audioguide, the monuments have to be interpreted in the regularity and homogeneity of the complex, and not valued for their singularity and greatness from an isolated point of view.
 The kings and queens desired the city to predominantly exhibit large regal buildings, and the city's design was carefully described in the ordinances of Villanueva: